miguellealperez/vision-ui/README.md

 # Vision UI

+> V2 coming soon and is a work in progress 🚧

+- [ ] More primitive & React-Native-styled components
+- [ ] Better navigation
+- [ ] Improve performance
+- [ ] Sound effects

 ## What is Vision UI?

 Vision UI is a collection of components that follow the VisionOS design language.